joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6079150/2025/01/21/vikings-head-coach-kevin-oconnell-extension/

 **The Briefing: Benfica 4 Barca 5 - Late winner, Szczesny errors, a hat-trick and an own goal in thriller**\
-`Jack Lang and Mark Carey break down the action from a ridiculous encounter at Estadio da Luz.`\
+`Jack Lang and Mark Carey break down the action from a ridiculous encounter at Estadio da Luz`\
 https://nytimes.com/athletic/6075369/2025/01/21/benfica-barcelona-champions-league/

 **Trump Wants to Unleash Energy, as Long as It’s Not Wind or Solar**\